 Note: Please consult with your doctor or midwife before using any supplements during pregnancy.

 Every single pregnant woman should be taking a prenatal multivitamin.
 We encourage pregnant mamas to take a prenatal vitamin that is 100% whole food.
 Prenatal multivitamins ensure mother and child are getting all the vital nutrients required for pregnancy.
-Prenatal multivitamins should not be a replacement for eating a nutrient rich diet, they should be the bridge to complete nutritional wellness.
+Prenatal multivitamins should not be a replacement for eating a nutrient-rich diet; instead, they should be the bridge to complete nutritional wellness.
 We like Baby and Me Multivitamin by MegaFood.

 Cod Liver Oil – Omega-3 Essential Fatty Acids